chopicalqui/TurboDataMiner/README.md

 This analyzer executes the given Python script on each request/response item that is stored in Burp Suite's Site Map.
 Use this analyzer to gather intelligence based on the data already stored in your Burp Suite project.

+### Context Menu Analyzers

+In contrast to the Proxy History or Site Map Analyzers, this analyzer only processes request/response items that were sent via Burp Suite's context menu item `Extensions`.

+In technical termis, this analyzer implements the interfaces `IContextMenuFactory` and `IContextMenuInvocation` of the [Burp Suite Extender API](https://portswigger.net/Burp/extender/api/index.html).
+As a result, any HTTP request/response items can be sent to this analyzers via Burp Suite's context menu item `Extensions`.

 ### HTTP Listener Analyzers